-Crock Pot Beef Stew is one of our favorite meals when it is cold outside.
-I could have soup or stew for dinner every night from November to March and be perfectly content.
-This recipe is a culmination of years of recipe testing to find the absolutely Best Slow Cooker Beef Stew recipe.
-This one hits the spot every time, give it a try and find out what all the raves are about!
-Don’t believe me, just check out the rave this recipe received from the Today Show Today.com as one of the top Beef Stew recipes to try.
-Is this real life?!?!
+This Crock Pot Beef Stew is one of our families favorite meals when the weather turns cold.
+We could happily eat soup or stew every night from November through March.
+This recipe is the result of years of testing to create the best slow cooker beef stew—it hits the spot every time.
+Don’t just take my word for it… this recipe was even featured on Today.com as one of the top Beef Stew recipes to try Is this real life?!?!

 Tips on making the BEST Homemade Slow Cooker Beef Stew: